 The Commission said that it would look into whether the state aid is necessary to carry out the investment in Gyor.
 The Commission said it had allowed EUR43.67 million in German aid to Porsche to help the carmaker expand its Leipzig site in Saxony where it plans to build the Macan compact SUV.Read the entire article European Commission probing into Hungary aid granted to Audi

-Commercial production will start at the end of this month at Daimler’s factory in Kecskemet, a town that’s about an hour’s ride away from Budapest, Hungary.
-This plant, which was constructed for about 800 million euro, will have about 2,500 workers (most of which would be local).
+Commercial production will start at the end of this month at Daimler’s factory in Kecskemet, a town that is about an hour’s ride away from Budapest, Hungary.
+This plant, which was constructed for about EUR800 million, will have about 2,500 workers, most of which would be local.
 This factory will produce the Mercedes B class and a model of the new A class.

 Daimler isn’t the first to put up a plant in Hungary.
-In the 1990s, Audi, Opel (a division of General Motors) and Suzuki were among those who had made Hungary a major fixture in the automotive industry.
-However, the Daimler project is the biggest new investment in Hungary within the past few years.
+In the 1990s, Audi, Opel -- a division of General Motors -- and Japanese carmaker Suzuki were among those who had made Hungary a major fixture in the automotive industry.
+However, the Daimler’s project is the biggest new investment in the country within the past few years.